learn-co-curriculum/phase-3-intro-to-sinatra/README.md

 end
 ```

-By defining our route with this special syntax, any requests that matches this
+By defining our route with this special syntax, any requests that match the
 pattern `/add/:num1/:num2` will result in this route being used.
 So making a
 request to `/add/1/2` will use this route, and so will `/add/2/5`.